abdulhady89/Multi-Sat-MARL/README.md

 ## This repository is a part of the ACM KDD'25 Conference Applied Data Science (ADS) Track submission

-Paper Title: Multi-Satellite Earth Observation Mission Autonomy: A Realistic Case Study for Multi-Agent Reinforcement Learning
+**Paper Title**: Multi-Satellite Earth Observation Mission Autonomy: A Realistic Case Study for Multi-Agent Reinforcement Learning

-Authors: Mohamad Hady, Siyi Hu, Mahardhika Pratama, Jimmy Cao, and Ryszard Kowalczyk
+**Authors**: Mohamad Hady, Siyi Hu, Mahardhika Pratama, Jimmy Cao, and Ryszard Kowalczyk

 This repository implements Centralized PPO, IPPO, MAPPO, and HAPPO a multi-agent variant of PPO to work with Basilisk (BSK-RL), a realistic satellite simulator with Vizard 3D visualization.
 This implementation is heavily based on https://github.com/marlbenchmark/on-policy as the official implementation of Multi-Agent PPO (MAPPO)(paper: https://arxiv.org/abs/2103.01955).